JonJagger/cyber-dojo/readme.txt

 Repeating Alarm
 ===============
-I run a CyberDojo by sounding an alarm every 4 minutes or so which is the cue for the keyboard driver at each laptop to get up and move to a new laptop where they take up a non-driver role.
+I run a CyberDojo by sounding an alarm every 4-5 minutes or so which is the cue for the keyboard driver at each computer to get up and move to a new computer where they take up a non-driver role.
-You can do this using
+You may be able to do this using http://ip-address:port/alarm
-http://ip-address:port/alarm